hhp94/GettingandCleaningData/CodeBook.md

 I. Introduction:
-The "tidy_df" is a 180*563 tidy data frame that summarizes the mean of the original 561 varia -bles across two strata: activities ("walking", "walking_upstairs", "walking_downstairs", "sit ting","standing" and "laying") and subject IDs (1:30).
+The "tidy_df" is a 180*563 tidy data frame that summarizes the mean of the original 561 variables across two strata: 1) activities ("walking", "walking_upstairs", "walking_downstairs", "sit ting","standing" and "laying") and 2) subject IDs (1:30).

 II.
 Variables:
 The variables included in this dataset are the original 561 variables of the provided dataset,